-4:5 And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.
+4:5 And out of the throne proceeded lightnings and thunderings and voices:-

 3) There's God's voice which is so commanding that it sounds like a combination of many voices and there's lightnings and thundering.
 This shows us just how majestic and awesome the voice of God is, not compared to the show on TV-The Voice.
 This voice brings along with it lightnings and thundering; the great pronouncements of God; His "Will" sounds from the throne with the speed of lighting with awesome thunder.
 And His Will is done!
 The events of history take place as He has ordered.
 This is reminiscent of God's fearful presence at Mount Sinai (Exodus 19:16-19 and 20:18-19).